NRCan/PlotFTIR/paper/paper.md

 These infra-red absorbance measurements are commonly performed on Fourier Transform Infra-red (FTIR) instruments.
 Scientists and researchers may compare different FTIR spectra to observe changes in concentration of components, or changes in the bond properties in a sample after a manipulation in the laboratory.
-These comparisons may be simple graphical comparisons, or advanced statistical comparisons such as PCA/PCR or chemometrics to deduce properties.
+These comparisons may be simple graphical comparisons, or use advanced statistical tools such as PCA/PCR or chemometrics to deduce properties.
 Regardless of the analysis, scientists and researchers often need to publish FTIR spectra in journal articles.

 This package provides a convenient and reproducible workflow option for the production of graphics with minor spectra